Sagebati/goban/README.md

 - Documentation

 ## What is not in point:
-- Complete end game
-- Seki handling
+- Handling dead stones at the end of the game.